Guide to Utilization Management

 • Shared Savings Achievement: Medicare Shared Savings Program participants earned an average of $21 per member per month (PMPM) in 2022, with top performers achieving $50-75 PMPM through optimized utilization management.3 These savings directly correlate with UM program maturity and sophistication.

-• Quality Performance Impact: Each star rating improvement generates a 5% benchmark increase for Medicare Advantage plans, with UM effectiveness directly influencing HEDIS measures that drive $11.8 billion in annual quality bonuses.4 Organizations with integrated UM programs achieve 20% higher quality scores on average compared to those with fragmented approaches.
+• Quality Performance Impact: Each star rating improvement generates a 5% benchmark increase for Medicare Advantage plans, with UM effectiveness directly influencing HEDIS measures that drive $11.8 billion (2024) in annual quality bonuses.4,5 Organizations with integrated UM programs achieve significantly higher quality scores on average compared to those with fragmented approaches.

-• Risk Mitigation: With initial claim denials reaching 11.8% in 2024,5 effective UM prevents revenue leakage while ensuring appropriate care delivery.
-More importantly, proactive UM reduces potentially preventable admissions by 40-50%, generating substantial savings in risk-bearing contracts.
+• Risk Mitigation: With initial claim denials reaching 11.8% in 2024,7 effective UM prevents revenue leakage while ensuring appropriate care delivery.
+More importantly, proactive UM has been shown to significantly reduce preventable admissions with potential to generate substantial savings in risk-bearing contracts.8

 2026 Value-Based Care Landscape